 Visiting Florence but overwhelmed by the number of things to do??
 I know the feeling!
 On my first two trips to Florence, I neither enjoyed the city nor had plans to return.
 But life always surprises you.
 I went a third time in January 2018 and completely fell in love with the city.
 Here is a guide on spending 72 hours in Florence!
 Yes, how to spend 3 days in Florence includes things to do, see and eat in the Renaissance city!

 HOW TO SPEND 3 DAYS IN FLORENCE:

-WHERE TO STAY:
+WHERE TO STAY IN FLORENCE:

 BUDGET: The most important of all questions!
-If you are looking for a budget place to stay in the city, close your eyes and book Ostello Archi Rossi (Via Faenza, 94R).
+If you are staying in Florence for 3 days and looking for a budget place to stay in the city, book Ostello Archi Rossi (Via Faenza, 94R).
 It is 2 steps away from the train station and 12 minutes walk from the Duomo.

 The price depends on the season but in the spring/summer it should be around EUR 220 a night.
 It is best to book Asso’s Place with a big group where you can easily split the cost.

 WHAT TO DO IN FLORENCE:

-The Must Dos:
+The Must Dos in Florence:

 - Il Duomo: The stunning Dome that you see in all the pictures of Florence has to be seen from both inside and outside.
-It took 200 years to build this awe inspiring work of art.Do climb to the top of the Duomo for spectacular views and also visit the Gates of Paradise right in front of it afterwards.
+It took 200 years to build this awe inspiring work of art.
+Climb to the top of the tower and also visit the Gates of Paradise right in front of it afterwards.